linatbeishan/project_getting-and-cleaning-data/README.md

  2. As mentioned above, there are some duplicated variable names in the 561 variables list;
    It's against the principle of clean tidy set to keep them all; Since there is no detailed information on these variables, I simply remove all of them from the final data set; A better approach may be to keep them all by adding suffix to those duplicated variable, for example: fBodyAcc-bandsEnergy()-1,8.1, fBodyAcc-bandsEnergy()-1,8.2, etc.
  3. I use the **write.table** function to obtain the final newTidyData set;

+###Notice:
+ For more detailed information, you can read the comments in my program: *run_analysis.R*.